The Full Story

 About

-I am passionate about all things open-water swimming, with a special interest in ultra-marathon swimming (generally defined as any open-water swim equal to or greater than 20 kilometres in distance).
-I've had the great privilege of completing the New Zealand Triple Crown of Open Water Swimming - made up of Cook Strait, Lake Taupo, and Foveaux Strait - a challenge that only 10 people have completed across history.
+I am passionate about all things open-water swimming with a special interest in ultra-marathon swimming, which is generally defined as any open-water swim equal to or greater than 20 kilometres in distance.

-In May 2023, I completed the longest, unassisted, continuous open-water swim in New Zealand's history - a distance of almost 100 kilometres from Karaka Bay, Aotea Great Barrier Island to Campbells Bay, Auckland.
+In May 2023, I completed the longest, unassisted, continuous ocean swim in New Zealand's history - a distance of almost 100 kilometres from Karaka Bay, Aotea Great Barrier Island to Campbells Bay, Auckland.
+It was more than just a swim - it was a Swim4TheGulf; a swim in partnership with charity Live Ocean with the ambition to improve the health of Tīkapa Moana (the Hauraki Gulf).

-For anybody wondering, I didn't come out of the womb swimming (although, I may have been kicking).
-In fact, my early experiences with swimming were not overwhelmingly positive.
+If you're wondering, I didn't come out of the womb swimming (although, I may have been kicking).
+In fact, my early experiences with swimming weren't overwhelmingly positive.
 My favourite part of swimming lessons when I was younger was when it was all over and mum rewarded our efforts with a treat; generally, a raspberry twist.
 The incentive worked for a time, before I dropped the mundanity of following the black line in favour of football boots.

 It wasn't until later in life, during my early twenties, that I stumbled into open-water swimming in what became an unlikely passion.
-To that, I owe a debt of gratitude to my brother and dad, who together introduced me to this world through a local ocean swimming event.
+To that, I owe a debt of gratitude to my brother and dad, who together introduced me to this world through a local ocean swimming event across Auckland Harbour.
 It was three kilometres of pain, fear, anxiety, relief, and joy that made me feel unbelievably alive and set me on a collision course with fate.

 I welcome you to interact and connect with me if you have any questions at all related to swimming or any of the topics which I write on.